 The United Methodist Circle of Care ministers to Oklahoma children and youth through residential and foster care families.
 Our joint mission is to provide Christian help, healing and hope to children, youth, and families who in crisis.
 This is done specifically through promoting foster families, hosting and supporting events, and fundraising.
 Our focus as a church is Child Share, which works to recruit, train and provide support to foster parents.

-If you have questions about this program, contact Robyn Goggs at firstname.lastname@example.org.
+If you have questions about this program, contact Dr. Robyn Goggs at email@example.com.

 Earthglow Gift Shop

-Earthglow Gift Shop began 41 years ago and is staffed entirely by volunteers.
+Earthglow Gift Shop began 42 years ago and is staffed entirely by volunteers.
 All proceeds from the sales of the shop are distributed annually to United Methodist missions in OKC.
 Since it’s opening, over three quarters of a million dollars have been shared with local missions.
-On November 11, 2017, Earthglow will sponsor our annual Earthglow Market featuring craftspeople fro our community.
-It is a great place to kick-start your Christmas shopping Shop Earthglow regularly, knowing you are getting wonderful merchandise and also helping those in need in our community.
+On November 9, 2019, Earthglow will sponsor our annual Earthglow Market featuring craftspeople from our community.
+If you would like to sign up to be a vendor at this market, click here.
+It is a great place to kick-start your Christmas shopping.
+Shop Earthglow regularly, knowing you are getting wonderful merchandise and also helping those in need in our community.

 If you are interested in volunteering four to eight hours a month with Earthglow as a sales clerk or have questions about this program, contact Lisa Fansher at firstname.lastname@example.org.